 This paper advocates a shift away from an exclusive focus on strict causal models that attempt to isolate and identify the effects of individual factors on patterns of economic development.
 There are two strongly interrelated reasons for this.
 First, given the limited sample size of any country-level analysis (there are currently 193 United Nations member states) relative to the myriad potential explanatory factors, the system is statistically overdetermined, even with country-year data.

 Second, there exists too much endogeneity among potentially important explanatory factors to be able to sufficiently isolate a single factor and identify its causal effects.
 For example, in the debate over whether institutions or capital accumulation (including human capital) better explain variation in development outcomes, institutions and (human) capital are too intimately interrelated to make such a distinction useful.
 Greater levels of education likely strengthen institutions, and greater institutional capacity likely increases levels of education.
-Rather than attempt to cut the Gordian knot of causal identification in country-level patterns of development, I argue that researchers should instead devote more attention to mapping out cross-country patterns and to examining the specific channels or mechanisms by which these patterns may arise.
+In addition to hacking through the Gordian knot of causal identification in country-level patterns of development, I argue that researchers should also devote more attention to mapping out cross-country patterns and to examining the specific channels or mechanisms by which these patterns may arise.

 Levels of Income versus Patterns of Growth